- Monday, Tuesday and Friday: 8 a.m.—5 p.m.

 If an applicant does not meet admission requirements due to low GPA or not having passed appropriate exams, they may be considered under exceptional admission.
 The CSU System Executive Order 1032 allows a very limited number of candidates to be admitted to Basic Programs under exceptional admission.
 Typically, exceptional admission is available for only the Fall term.

 After an applicant is formally admitted to a program, the applicant becomes a credential candidate.
 The candidate may then enroll in the required courses in the professional education sequence applicable to the desired credential, certificate or authorization.
 An applicant not formally admitted to a program is strongly discouraged from taking courses believed to count toward a Credential.
 State regulations and requirements may change with little or no notice.
 Without formal admission and enrollment, an applicant has no guarantee that courses taken will later apply to the desired credential program.

 Admission to one term cannot be transferred or deferred to another term without formal written notification to and approval by the Credential Office.
 In this case, the applicant will be subject to a new “enrollment” date.
 If no notification and approval has transpired, the applicant must reapply (including all fees) for a future term during the appropriate filing period.
 Students choosing to defer enrollment will need to check with Admissions and Records for details regarding University enrollment deference.

 Public Law 107-110, the No Child Left Behind (NCLB) Act, demands that classroom teachers be certified as “subject matter competent.”
-For Multiple Subject Credential candidates, this competency may only be certified at this time by passage of an approved examination.
-For further information, visit the CTC website at www.ctc.ca.gov.
+For Multiple Subject Credential candidates, this competency may be certified only at this time by passage of an approved examination.
+For further information, visit the CTC website.